 Their first album, Diana Ross Presents the Jackson 5, hit the charts in December 1969, with its single, "I Want You Back," reaching No. 1 on the Billboard Hot 100 chart shortly afterward.
 More chart-topping singles quickly followed, such as "ABC," "The Love You Save" and "I'll Be There."

-For several years, Jackson and the Jackson 5 maintained a busy tour and recording schedule, under the supervision of Berry Gordy and his Motown staff.
+For several years, Jackson and the Jackson 5 maintained a busy tour and recording schedule, under the supervision of Gordy and his Motown staff.
 The group became so popular that they even had their own self-titled cartoon show, which ran from 1971 to 1972.
 At the same time, Jackson launched his solo career.

 Despite the group's great success, there was trouble brewing behind the scenes.
-Tensions mounted between Gordy and Joseph Jackson over the management of his children's careers, with the Jacksons wanting more creative control over their material.
-The group officially severed ties with Motown in 1976, though Jermaine Jackson remained with the label to pursue his solo career.
+Tensions mounted between Gordy and Joseph over the management of his children's careers, with the Jacksons wanting more creative control over their material.
+The group officially severed ties with Motown in 1976, though Jermaine remained with the label to pursue his solo career.

 Now calling themselves the Jacksons, the group signed a new recording deal with Epic Records.
 By the release of their third album for the label, 1978's Destiny, the brothers had emerged as talented songwriters.

 The overwhelmingly positive response to Jackson's 1979 solo album Off the Wall helped the Jacksons as a group.
 Triumph (1980) sold more than 1 million copies, and the brothers went on an extensive tour to support the recording.
 At the same time, Jackson continued exploring more ways to branch out on his own.

 In 1983, Jackson embarked on his final tour with his brothers to support the album Victory.
 The one major hit from the recording was Jackson's duet with Mick Jagger, "State of Shock."